 Serving this gravy over split biscuits is the best way to use it up for a true Southern delight!
 I also enjoy it over mashed potatoes.

-Sawmill Gravy Recipe
+Homemade Sawmill Sausage Gravy

 Ingredients